GoudanHan/APLAS2022/README.md

 <h3 id ="models" > Calculate models' accruacies </h3>
-Run <a href="https://www.kaggle.com/code/tianyuhan2/inference-7fa4ae/edit"> Inference notebook.</a>
-The notebook requires two input: model and task, which you need to select from the following table.
-And it currently support the following calculations:
+To run either notebook, the user requires to provide inputs which are names of model and task as specified from the following table:

 <table align="center">
   <tr>